nikhilranga4/BeyondChats-Chatbot/README.md

 # BeyondChats-Chatbot

-## Deployment and live previw link
+## Deployment and live preview link: https://beyondchats-chatbot.netlify.app/

 ## Use this link: